tunjid/Tiler/docs/usecases/pagination-types.md

         )
         flowOf(
             NeighboredFetchResult(
-                // Set the cursor for the next page.
-This will cause the fetcher for the
+                // Set the cursor for the next page and any other page with data available.
-                // next page to be invoked since a cursor is now available mapOf(ProductQuery(page = 1) to productsResponse.nextPage),
+                // This will cause the fetcher for the pages to be invoked if they are in scope. mapOf(ProductQuery(page = 1) to productsResponse.nextPage),
                 items = productsResponse.products
             )